EOxServer/eoxserver/docs/sphinx/en/developers/atp_dev_guide.rst

 The parameters of the task (task type identifier, task instance identifier, request handler and task inputs) must be retrieved by the :func:`~eoxserver.resources.processes.tracker.dequeueTask` function.
-The function allso changes the status of the task from ``SCHEDULED`` to ``RUNNING`` and logs the state transition automatically.
+The function also changes the status of the task from ``SCHEDULED`` to ``RUNNING`` and logs the state transition automatically.

-The hadler "dot-path" must be split to module and function name and loaded dyanmically by the ``__import__()`` function.
+The handler "dot-path" must be split to module and function name and loaded dynamically by the ``__import__()`` function.

 Once imported the handler function is executed passing the TaskStatus and inputs as the arguments.

-The handler function is allowed but not required to set the successfull terminal state of the processing (``FINISHED``) and if not set it is done by the :func:`~eoxserver.resources.processes.tracker.stopTaskSuccessIfNotFinished` function.
+The handler function is allowed but not required to set the successful terminal state of the processing (``FINISHED``) and if not set it is done by the :func:`~eoxserver.resources.processes.tracker.stopTaskSuccessIfNotFinished` function.